kubevela/kubevela.github.io/versioned_docs/version-v1.8/tutorials/helm.md

 ## Before starting

 - Choose a Helm Chart you want to deploy.
 In the tutorial, we take [bitnami/redis](https://github.com/bitnami/charts/tree/master/bitnami/redis) as an example.
+- If you are using [bitnami/redis](https://github.com/bitnami/charts/tree/master/bitnami/redis), check if the chart version you specified is still listed [here](https://artifacthub.io/packages/helm/bitnami/redis) and available.
 - Ensure that the cluster you deliver has a usable default StorageClass.
 Most of our delivery middleware requires data persistence, and the default StorageClass is needed to allocate PV.
 - Make sure you have VelaUX addon enabled for UI console.
 If you are only CLI users, you can skip to [Deploy via CLI](#deploy-via-cli)
   ```